 Say Yes to Bombshell Curls

 It's hard to go wrong with bombshell curls with any dress style where there's some serious back (or backless) exposure.
-We love how the long curls here maintain a uniformity amongst the group while the gowns have subtle color variation to complement each lady's skin tone, which sets up the prettiest picture of the bridesmaids as they look out at the ocean.
+We love how the long curls here maintain uniformity among the group while the gowns have a subtle color variation to complement each lady's skin tone, which sets up the prettiest picture of the bridesmaids as they look out at the ocean.